-Assistant Chief Justin Crowell leads the Support Services Division of the Paducah Police Department.
+Assistant Chief Anthony Copeland leads the Support Services Division of the Paducah Police Department.
 The Support Services Division performs both proactive and reactive duties that serve to deter, prevent, reduce, and solve criminal activity within the City of Paducah.
 It is comprised of the Records and Evidence Unit, the General Investigations Unit, and the Drug and Vice Enforcement Unit.

 Assistant Chief Copeland is originally from the Baltimore, Maryland, area where he was an officer with the Baltimore County Police Department.
 In 2006 he and his wife, and then only child, moved to Paducah to begin his service with the Paducah Police Department.